GoogleCloudPlatform/community/tutorials/monitoring-iot-data-grafana/index.md

 ## Objectives

 *   Send temperature data from an ESP32 built-in sensor to a temperature topic.
-*   Create a Pub/Sub queue to receive that data.
+*   Create a Pub/Sub queue to receive data.
-*   Host a service written in Go, Prometheus, and a Grafana container on Cloud Run.
+*   Host a Go service, Prometheus, and a Grafana container on Cloud Run.
-*   Collect that temperature data, send it to Prometheus, and show it on Grafana.
+*   Collect temperature data, send it to Prometheus, and show it on Grafana.
 *   Create a Grafana dashboard.

 ## Costs